 I'm an associate professor in the School of Economics at the University of East Anglia.
-My PhD was from the University of Essex in Political Science.
-My interests include culture, social norms, honesty, genoeconomics and my dog Roly.
+My interests include culture, social norms, social genomics and my dog Roly.

 Genetic correlates of social stratification in Great Britain (with Abdel Abdellaoui, Kathryn E Kemper, Yan Holtz, Michel G Nivard, Laura Veul, Loic Yengo, Brendan P Zietsch, Timothy M Frayling, Naomi Wray, Jian Yang, Karin JH Verweij, and Peter M Visscher).
 2019.
 Nature Human Behaviour.
 Preprint.